Academic Catalog

 Professional preparation to meet the traffic and safety needs of schools and communities.
 Focus on methods of classroom and laboratory teaching.
 State and national standards are recommended for teaching driver and traffic safety education.
 (Includes laboratory experience.)
 Students can expect considerable out of class assignments.

-Prerequisite(s): State of NH Driver Education Teacher certification requires driver license possesion for five consecutive years, high school diploma or GED; valid operators license and acceptable driving record; access to Internet and email; and successful completion of SAFE-222
+Prerequisite(s): State of NH Driver Education Teacher certification requires driver license possesion for five consecutive years, high school diploma or GED; valid operator's license and acceptable driving record; access to Internet and email; and successful completion of SAFE-222

 SAFE-400 Advanced Safety Internship (2-8 Credits)

-Sequential work learning experience related to career interests.
-Compensation may be received.
-Placements arranged, supervised and evaluated by full time Safety faculty.
-Open elective credit only (cannot be applied to elective credits in the Major) (Maximum Intern credits 12 hours per degree program) (120 hours, 2 credits) (240 hours, 4 credits)(360 hours, 6 credits)(480 hours, 8 credits) Graded Pass/Fail.
+Sequential work learning experience.
+Compensation possible.
+Placements arranged, supervised and evaluated by full-time Safety faculty.
+Open elective credit only (not applied to Major elective credits).
+Maximum Intern credits 12 hours/degree program.
+(120 hours, 2 credits)(240 hours, 4 credits)(360 hours, 6 credits)(480 hours, 8 credits) Graded Pass/Fail.

 Prerequisite(s): Declaration of major, junior standing 32 credit hours in the major, 2.5 cumulative GPA, and permission of instructor